pavel-v-sobolev/dbmerge/README.md

       {'Shop':'125','Product':'124','Date':date(2025,2,1),'Qty':3,'Price':90.20}]

 # Pass the missing_condition as SQLAlchemy logical expression,
-# to delete data only in 2025-02.
+# to delete missing data in 2025-02.
-# (If you dont pass it, then whole table will be checked for missing values.)
+# (If you dont pass it, then whole target table will be checked vs your data for missing rows.)
-# Use the table attribute to access our target table as SQLAlchemy object.
 with dbmerge(engine=engine, data=data, table_name="Facts",
              missing_mode='delete') as merge:
+    # Use the table attribute to access our target table as SQLAlchemy object.
     merge.exec(missing_condition=merge.table.c['Date'].between(date(2025,2,1),date(2025,2,28)))

 # OUTPUT: